What is the EMU?

-A camera records your continuous physical and audio/noise activities while continuous EEG recording detects seizure activities or events.
+Video-EEG (V-EEG): In a video-EEG, a camera records your continuous physical activities and noises while a continuous EEG recording detects seizure activities or events.
 This is the type of EEG

 In the Epilepsy Monitoring Unit, simultaneous recording of EEG and video data allows us to determine if there are seizures and where in the brain they begin.

 What to Bring

-personal care items such as soap, toothpaste, and toiletries
+personal care items such as soap, toothpaste and toiletries

 prescribed CPAP or Bi-level PAP Machine for sleep

 food from home or carry-out may be stored in the refrigerator in the pantry

 cell phones and laptops are permitted

-Patients usually stay in the EMU for 2 - 4 days, so a family member or friend is encouraged to stay to help with the evaluation of the patient events.
-However, an adult family member/friend is required to be present throughout the entire
+Patients usually stay in the EMU for two to five days, so a family member or friend is encouraged to stay to help with the evaluation of the patient events.
+However, an adult family member or friend is required to be present throughout the entire

 EMU admission with pediatric patients.
 All rooms are private and comfortable with a flat screen TV for the patient’s entertainment.